tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome students and review the class objectives.

-Then open the slideshow and cover the agenda.
+Welcome students and review the class objectives, then open the slideshow and cover the agenda.

 * Explain that today's lesson will provide a more in-depth look at SQL's features.
 Students will work with imported tables to expand their SQL skills.